RichardLee0211/test/testRandom/README.md

 tensorflow is now not compatible with python3.7, pip return a error; while anaconda manage to build a virtual enveronment(in ~/.bash_profile) and downgrade software version.
 Just make everything work for now

+TODO:
+well, the RNG predistion proble in ML is a classification problem, then what's the relationship that might exists between the prediction algorithm and intellectual problems that I saw before?